bigcommerce/dev-docs/docs/msf/msf-overview.md

 Every Stencil storefront has a site, in addition to having a channel of type `storefront` and a platform of type `bigcommerce`.

-The first Stencil storefront of each merchant store has an id of `1000` and is also known as the default site.
+The first Stencil storefront of each merchant store has an ID of `1000` and is also known as the default site.
 It cannot be deleted.

 To learn more about upgrading your application to support multi-storefront functionality, see [Multi-Storefront App Compatibility](/api-docs/apps/multi-storefront#upgrading-existing-apps).